Akashbana/Product-Sales-Forecasting/README.md

 ***Insights:***

-1. Weekends drive higher revenue, likely due to more consumer activity
+1. Weekends drive higher revenue, likely due to more consumer activity - ***Leverage weekends for promotions to maximize volume***
-2. Monday shows fewer but higher-value orders—suggesting potential for premium offerings
+2. Monday shows fewer but higher-value orders—suggesting potential for premium offerings - ***Explore targeted campaigns on Mondays for high-value customers***

-***Recommendation:***

-1. Leverage weekends for promotions to maximize volume
-2. Explore targeted campaigns on Mondays for high-value customers

 ## Data Pre-Processing